wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 :::image type="content" source="../media/exchange-admin-center.png" alt-text="Exchange admin center." lightbox="../media/exchange-admin-center.png":::

-To give a user the ability to search the Advanced eDiscovery audit log with the minimum level of privileges, you can create a custom role group in Exchange Online, add the View-Only Audit Logs or Audit Logs role, and then add the user as a member of the new role group.
+To give a user the ability to search the eDiscovery audit log with the minimum level of privileges, you can create a custom role group in Exchange Online, add the View-Only Audit Logs or Audit Logs role, and then add the user as a member of the new role group.

 ### Permissions to load non-Microsoft 365 data

-Uploading non-Microsoft 365 data using the import feature in Advanced eDiscovery requires an account that is assigned to the eDiscovery Manager role group and added as eDiscovery Administrator.
+Uploading non-Microsoft 365 data using the import feature in eDiscovery requires an account that is assigned to the eDiscovery Manager role group and added as eDiscovery Administrator.

 ### Permissions to set up Attorney-Client Privilege Detection